jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 As an example, a contract may include the definition of Person, who has a name, address, phone number, email address, etc. Later, possibly much later, there’s a business need to update a Person to include a cellphone number or an additional email address.

-Person was probably a concept that was incorporated in many parts of the system.
-It had the business invariant that the Person only had a landline and one email address.
-Many parts of the system have probably already made decisions based upon this definition of a Person.
+By then, Person with the original attributes may be a concept that's incorporated in many parts of the system.
+The business invariant, that the Person only had a landline and one email address, may be hardcoded in many parts of the system.
 Adding a cell phone or additional email address will have an impact upon all of them.

 # Summary
 Hopefully this second take at _Coupling_ and _Cohesion_ has provided a bit more clarity and definitely not introduced any confusion by me.

 The more I considered this addendum, the more I kept thinking about a previous blog from last year, [Hexagonal Architecture – Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which is about dependency and knowledge management.

-_Coupling_ and _Cohesion_ are inverse measures of _Dependency_. _Coupling_ is _Dependency_ at great distances forcing components in a system and possibly systems to maintain lock-step coordination during modifications. _Cohesion_ is _Dependency_ at near distances allowing different components and systems to be modified independently.
+_Coupling_ and _Cohesion_ are inverse measures of _Dependency_. _Coupling_ is _Dependency_ at great distances that forces components in a system and possibly external systems to maintain lock-step coordination during modifications. _Cohesion_ is _Dependency_ at near distances that allows different components and systems to be modified independently.

 Several months ago, I mentioned an elusive grand unified theory of software engineering in [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html):
 >I feel there may be a grand unified theory of software engineering that’s still just a bit beyond my grasp.
 If there is such a grand unified theory, I’d be willing to bet that Dependency and Knowledge Management is part of it.